• 4.1 Subways

 Description:

 The Ginza line in Tokyo's subway, for the class 01 subway train.
 The line goes from Shibuya/G01 to Asakusa/G19.
-For OpenBVE the elder BVE 2 and BVE 4 routes can be used.
-In both alternatives are the A1649 alternative that begins at G19 and goes to a lay-up track beyond station G01; the B1649 alternative goes in the opposite direction beginning at the lay-up track.
-For BVE 2 only there is also the B1507 alternative that begins also at the lay-up track at G01 and goes to the station Ueno/G16, where the train is taken out of traffic and is driven to the Ueno depot.
+The A1649 alternative that begins at G19 and goes to a lay-up track beyond station G01; the B1649 alternative goes in the opposite direction beginning at the lay-up track.
+There is also the B1507 alternative that begins also at the lay-up track at G01 and goes to the station Ueno/G16, where the train is taken out of traffic and is driven to the Ueno depot.
 Very well-made route with a lot of details, soft curves and realistic light conditions.

 Creator: